Rapaport Dermatology of Beverly Hills

-Skin cancer is the most common cancer in the United States, and 1 out of every 5 Americans is diagnosed with skin cancer at some point in their lifetime.
+Skin cancer is the most common cancer in the United States, and 1 out of every 5 Americans is diagnosed with it at some point in their lifetime.
 At Rapaport Dermatology of Beverly Hills in Beverly Hills and Culver City, California, board-certified dermatologist Vicki Rapaport, MD, specializes in skin cancer and can diagnose and treat your cancerous lesion to reduce your risk of more serious health complications.
 For an evaluation, call the office or request an appointment online today.

 Skin cancer refers to the abnormal growth of skin cells.
 The abnormalities most often develop on the areas of your skin that get the most sun exposure.
 There are several types of skin cancer, but the most common include melanoma, basal cell carcinoma, and squamous cell carcinoma.